tgoncalv/CentraleLyon-1yearProjects/README.md

 # CentraleLyon-miniProjects

-Some of python and javascript mini-projects runned at ECL.
+Some mini-projects in computer science runned at ECL

 The projects have been created alone except for the website project, which has been created in a team of 3 members (their name are mentioned in the project's readme file).